 They need 30 potential jurors to get past the initial round of interviews so they can ask them more in-depth questions about their views and life experiences.
 Four potential jurors were dismissed Wednesday, raising the total of jury candidates who have been disqualified to 75.

+At the start of questioning Thursday, 20 potential jurors were in the pool of candidates to be interviewed in the next round.
 Attorneys need to find six jurors and four alternates.
 In Florida, 12 jurors are required only for criminal trials involving capital cases, when the death penalty is being considered.

 Attorneys had interviewed 24 potential jurors by the end of the third day of selection, including 10 Wednesday.
 A total of 20 have been held over for the next round of questioning.